zulip/zulip-gci/tasks/interactive-bots.md

 it post any output.

 * Present your idea for an interactive bot on the `interactive bots` topic on the `GCI tasks` stream.
-Consult with mentors and make sure your idea was approved before you start coding.
+Consult with mentors and make sure your idea is approved before you start coding.

 * Create your interactive bot at `~/zulip/contrib_bots/lib/<bot_name>` as a